DevSecOps

 Pipelines rarely fail because they cannot run vulnerability scanning; they fail because nobody agrees on what the results should do.
 Container scanning only holds up when it is pinned to an image digest, not whatever “latest” resolves at deploy time.

-This way, record findings against the digest, treat the registry as part of the trust boundary, and watch base image drift.
+Record findings against the image digest, treat the registry as part of the trust boundary, and watch base image drift.
 Signature verification is the enforcement step: unsigned images or signatures that do not match the expected provenance should not be promotable.

 To automate security checks in DevSecOps pipeline stages reliably, you need deterministic severity thresholds, SLAs by class, and a false-positive path that does not turn into permanent blind spots.
 Tie results to the artifact version, not a repo or a vague “build,” and manage waivers with a waiver TTL, scope, and approver.
 Track exception debt as a metric, because that backlog is usually where the next incident starts.